During times of uncertainty, make sure you are on top of your cash. Cash management is really about stress management.

 If you are owed money, it's time to start asking for your money back.
 You want to minimize exposure to other people's financial problems before their problems get really bad.
 During the last financial crisis, millions of people lost their jobs and thousands welched on their mortgage.
 The domino effect was terrible for those who kept on paying their mortgages.

 After you've taken stock of all your cash, consider doing this little exercise where you figure out how much cash you plan to save each month and extrapolate it into the future.

 Below is an example of a personal finance client who derives income from real estate, dividends, a day job, and an online business.
-He's committed to saving $20,000 a month from June 2016 thru December 2017 and currently has $149,000 in cash, equivalent to roughly 10% of his net worth. $20,000 a month equals 67% of his monthly after tax total income of $30,000.
+He's committed to saving $20,000 a month for a year.
+He currently has $149,000 in cash, equivalent to roughly 10% of his net worth. $20,000 a month equals 67% of his monthly after tax total income of $30,000.